PhD defence

 Co-promotor dr. H (Hilde) Tobi

-Organisation Wageningen University, Marketing and Consumer Behaviour
+Organisation Wageningen University, Marketing and Consumer Behaviour, Wageningen School of Social Sciences (WASS)

 Date